vargadan/v-bank/README.md

-# exercise 1 - CSRF
+# Exercise 1 - CSRF

 CSRF with this exercise you are going to understand CSRF and its mitigations

-## setup and start applications
+## Setup and Start Applications

 1. check out exercise1
    * from command line: 'git checkout exercise1'